The new, inverted meaning for the terms

 - Involved governments or larger faith groups as perpetrators, and

 - Involved smaller faith groups or individuals as victims.)

 - IN THE DIRECTION OF the new freedom sought by some faith groups or believers to apply their beliefs in a way that oppresses or denigrates

 others, discriminates against them, and/or mounts political campaigns to deny

 Religious freedom once referred mostly to the believers' right to express religious ideas and to engage in religious

 practices.
 Now it is becoming mostly

-about the freedom for individuals and religious groups to take actions that limit other people's rights and freedoms without incurring negative consequences themselves.
+about the freedom for individuals, store owners, or religious groups to take actions that discriminate against others by limiting other people's human rights and freedoms, without the believers incurring negative consequences themselves.